 To participate in a Letter challenge, you purchase a challenge book to keep your record of qualifiers by stamping them with the approved IVV/AVA stamp associated with the sanctioned walk.
 After collecting the stamps for all 28 qualifiers, the book is sent back to be redeemed and returned with the colorful patch for that challenge.

 New challenges are created by the OTSVA on a regular basis.
-The newest challenge will be about finding Peace Poles.
+The Peace Pole challenge sales will continue through the end of 2026.
+After that you'll have two more years to redeem the booklets.
 These are the poles you see planted around our communities with the message of "May Peace Prevail On Earth".
 Each pole has that phrase repeated in several other languages that are important to that community.
 The challenge will require you to complete 20 sanctioned walks that pass by a Peace Pole.
 There is a webpage that has detailed information about the program and pole locations.

 https://www.worldpeace.org/peacepoleproject/